Skip to content

 Should you buy a car with a Plate Change?

-Whether or not you should buy a car with a plate change depends on if the logbook, VIN and engine number match the plate on the vehicle.
-It’s important to do your research on the specific car you’re interested in, including it’s age, mileage, and any other relevant factors to make an informed decision.
+The decision to purchase a car that's had its plates changed depends on whether the logbook, VIN and engine number match the plates on the vehicle.
+It’s important to do your research on the specific car you’re interested in, including its age, mileage, and any other relevant factors to make an informed decision.

-But you do need to be on the lookout for car cloning scams.
-Through doing a few extra steps of due diligence, you can protect yourself from buying a stolen or written-off car that’s had its identity forged.
+It's important to be on the lookout for car cloning scams.
+Through taking a few extra steps of due diligence, you can protect yourself from buying a stolen or written-off car that’s had its identity forged.

-In conclusion, plate changes can be an important indicator of a car’s history and should be taken into account when buying or selling a used car.
-While not all plate changes are significant, it’s important to be aware of the potential for plate changes to be used to disguise a car’s history.
-Through doing your research and being aware of the potential pitfalls, you can make an informed decision when buying a used car.
+In conclusion, changed plates on a car can be an important indicator of a car’s history, and should be taken into account when buying or selling a used car.
+While not all plate changes are suspicious, it’s important to be aware of the potential for plate changes to be used to disguise a car’s history.
+Doing your research and staying aware of the potential pitfalls will help you make an informed decision when buying a used car.

 Make sure the vehicle you’re buying is in the green with a Green Flag One Check.